 Gum; it’s fruity or minty, it freshens your breath, it’s fun to chew and blow bubbles with, and…it contains plastic.
 Actually, gum used to be made from a natural substance derived from a tree sap-like substance but the gum manufacturers found a cheaper way to mimic the material and fill our mouths with plastic.
 One of the plastics used is called polyethylene, which is used to make shampoo bottles, grocery bags, children’s toys and much more.
 Seriously?
 Shampoo bottles?
 Those things are nearly indestructible and we’re putting the same substance in our bodies for pleasure?

 Eat fish, they said.
 It’s good for you, they said.
-They’re right for the most part but it’s been found that most fish in the ocean contain varying levels of microplastics.
+Well, it’s been found that most fish in the ocean contain varying levels of microplastics.
 Why?
 Because we’ve dumped so much plastic in our waters that the fish have become confused and eat it thinking it’s food.
-While this is depressing on many levels, it may not be all that harmful, yet.
-However, at the rate we’re going, I wouldn’t be surprised if one day you’ll find a plastic toy in a can of tuna, and it wouldn’t have been put there as a marketing gimmick.
-Of course, I’m exaggerating but you get my point.
-We need to do better.
+While this is depressing on many levels, it may not be all that harmful (yet) but we need to do better.

 In short, it seems we can’t get away from plastic.
 It’s literally everywhere we look.
 But we can reduce our use of plastic and especially our consumption of it.
 And if we absolutely must use it, make sure it’s recyclable.
 So brew your own tea, buy glass bottled soda, switch to natural mints, and if you see plastic lying near or on the beach, pick it up—the fish that eat it could end up as your next meal.

 Click here to get your Bite Toothpaste Bits — When you subscribe, you refill your glass jar with compostable refill pouches.